Research

 A Quantitative Analysis of a Summer Bridge Program's Impact on Students' Non-Academic Indicators

-Evaluation a summer bridge program for underserved Computing students, measuring its impact on non-academic factors like sense of belonging, resource awareness, and science identity.
-The research found that both online and in-person formats improved outcomes, with in-person programs showing stronger effects, especially on social confidence.
+Evaluated a summer bridge program for underserved Computing students, measuring its impact on non-academic factors like sense of belonging, resource awareness, and science identity.
+Our research found that both online and in-person formats improved outcomes, with in-person programs showing stronger effects, especially on social confidence.

 Programming with Ambiguity